OluwakemiElenpe/Linear-Regression/README.md

 # Linear-Regression
 This is a simple linear regression involving two variables.
-The study hour is used to predict the score.
+The study hour was used to predict the score.